-A gallbladder radionuclide scan is an imaging test that uses safe amounts of radiation to detect infection, disease, or blockage in your gallbladder.
-It uses radioactive “tracers” injected into your bloodstream that are viewed under specialized imaging equipment.
+A gallbladder radionuclide scan is an imaging test that uses radiation to detect infection, disease, bile fluid leakage, or blockage in your gallbladder.
+The procedure uses radioactive “tracers” injected into your bloodstream that are viewed under specialized imaging equipment.

-The gallbladder is a small organ near your liver that stores bile made in the liver.
-Bile is a greenish or yellowish liquid secreted by the liver that helps digest and absorb fat.
+The gallbladder is a small organ underneath your liver that stores bile.
+Bile is a greenish or yellowish liquid secreted by the liver that helps to digest and absorb fat.
 Even though the gallbladder performs an important function, your body can survive without it.

-The gallbladder radionuclide scan is also called hepatobiliary imaging and hepatobiliary iminodiacetic acid scan (HIDA).
+The gallbladder radionuclide scan is also called hepatobiliary imaging, or hepatobiliary iminodiacetic acid scan (HIDA).

-A gallbladder radionuclide scan is done to help detect potential problems with your gallbladder or ducts near the gallbladder, such as
+A gallbladder radionuclide scan is done to help detect potential problems with your gallbladder or ducts near the gallbladder.
+Problems may include:

 - bile duct blockage